"The Embrace" with Hank Willis Thomas

 How can a memorial lead to collective action?

-MLK Boston is non-profit organization working with the City of Boston to celebrate, honor, and advance the work and life of Dr. Martin Luther King, Jr. and Coretta Scott King.
-MLK Boston’s vision includes a call for proposals to design a memorial in the Boston Common, as well as an accompanying educational center about the Kings’ legacy in Roxbury.
-MASS and artist Hank Willis Thomas are one of five finalists for the competition.
+King Boston is a non-profit organization working with the City of Boston to celebrate, honor, and advance the work and life of Dr. Martin Luther King, Jr. and Coretta Scott King.
+One of their initiatives is a call for proposals to design a memorial in the Boston Common that honors the Kings' legacy.
+At the end of 2017, King Boston issued this call, receiving 126 applications that were ultimately narrowed down to five finalists.
+On March 4, 2019, our proposal with artist Hank Willis Thomas, The Embrace, was selected.

 On multiple occasions, the nation witnessed the Kings embracing at the frontlines of a march.
 A monument that captures this declares that love is the ultimate weapon against injustice.
 In evoking the love shared between the Kings, their commitment to each other, and their ideals, The Embrace is overwhelmingly simple and accessible: it is about what we share, not what sets us apart.